1Overview of important steps

 Start these ASAP once you get your visa

-As soon as your Working Holiday Visa is approved, you should start looking at plane tickets.
+As soon as your WHV is approved, you should start looking at plane tickets.
 If you wait until the last minute, they can become very expensive.
 The best strategy is to be flexible about your travel date.
 Read more.

-3. Make sure your license, ID card, and bank cards are renewed
+4. Make sure your licence, ID card, and bank cards are renewed

-If you are sure you won’t be driving when abroad, then you can skip this step.
-But if you’d like to keep the possibility open, then first check online to see if your home license is valid in your destination country, or if it needs to be accompanied by an IDP and/or an official translation of your license (if it is written in a language different than that which is spoken at your destination).
+If you are sure you won’t be driving when abroad, you can skip this step.
+But if you’d like to keep the possibility open, check online to see if your home licence is valid in your destination country or if it needs to be accompanied by an IDP and/or an official translation of your licence (if it is written in a language different to the language spoken in your destination).
+Read more.

-If you’re living at home with your parents, then this step is easy.
-But if you’re living alone or with roommates, you need to start planning for what to do about your space while you are away.
+If you’re living at home with your parents, this step is easy.
+But if you’re living alone or with roommates, you need to start planning for what to do with your space while you are away.
 Will you sublet it?
 Break the rental agreement?
 Find a tenant (if you are the owner)?
 You will also need to think about where to store your belongings.
-All of this can take some time so it’s best to start early.
+All of this can take some time, so it’s best to start early.

 Some WHV destinations require applicants to buy insurance before they submit their visa application, while others allow you to do so anytime before you land in the country.
-If your destination falls into the latter category, make sure you buy the appropriate insurance before your travel day for the full duration of your planned working holiday.
+If your destination falls into the latter category, make sure you buy the appropriate insurance before your date of departure for the full duration of your stay.
 Read more.

 Do these next

-7. Ensure your medical needs are met: general, vision, dental, vaccine
+8. Ensure your medical needs are met: general, vision, dental, vaccines, etc.

-Restock on contact lenses, replace your old glasses, have your braces adjusted or teeth cleaned, get vaccines if any are needed… basically visit your doctor(s) to make sure you have all that you need for a successful, healthy stay abroad.
-These might be doable at your destination too, but back home everything is just easier and likely cheaper.
+Restock on contact lenses, replace your old glasses, have your braces adjusted or teeth cleaned, get vaccines if any are needed… basically, visit your doctor(s) to make sure you have all that you need for a successful, healthy stay abroad.
+These might be doable at your destination too, but it’s easier and cheaper at home.
 Read more.

 Depending on the rules of where you live, it may be advisable or required to inform your government of your move abroad.
 This is especially true if you are receiving government benefits that are only intended for residents, such as housing aid or unemployment pay.
 Read more.

-10. Stop or modify recurring payments (gym, phone)
+11. Stop or modify recurring payments (gym, phone, etc.)

 Once you leave the country, you won’t need your phone plan and gym membership anymore.
-Give your gym an early heads up because sometimes they need one or two months of notice to cancel or freeze your membership.
-Also contact your telecom operator to figure out what options are available to you to keep your phone number.
+Give your gym an early heads up because sometimes they need advance notice to cancel or freeze your membership.
+Also, contact your telecom operator to figure out available options to keep your phone number.
+Read more.

 If you have a car, you’ll also want to take care of any recurring insurance payments, depending on what you decide to do with the car or whom to entrust it with.

-Regardless of your destination, it is advisable to take some amount (but not too much) of the foreign currency with you.
-The best place to do this is at your bank.
-They will give you better rates than exchange bureaus.
-Note, however, that it may take a couple of days or a week to receive your foreign cash, so plan accordingly.
+Regardless of your destination, it is advisable to take some (but not too much) foreign currency with you.
+Banks may be able to give you better rates than exchange bureaus.
+It may take a couple of days or weeks to receive your foreign cash, so plan accordingly.
 Read more.

 Wrap it up with these final steps

 If you’ve already done this, congratulations!
-If not, think about how and when you’ll want to do this.
-In some countries, it is customary or even required to give a couple weeks of notice.
-Whatever you do, try to leave on good terms so that you might be able to ask for letters of recommendation in the future, should the need ever arise.
+If not, think about how and when you’ll want to resign.
+In some countries, it is customary or even required to give advance notice.
+Whatever you do, try to leave on good terms so that you can ask for references in the future.

-When you are away, all of your mail still needs to be delivered somewhere.
-So either set up mail forwarding to a trusted individual, or manually update your address in all of your accounts.
+Your mail still needs to be delivered somewhere while you’re away.
+Either set up mail forwarding to a trusted individual, or manually update your address in all of your accounts.
 This is especially important for accounts with financial and governmental institutions.

-16. Pack your bags, buy what you need
+17. Pack your bags and buy what you need

-Start packing your suitcases and backpack with the things you’ll need.
+Start packing your suitcase and/or backpack with the things you’ll need.
 If there’s anything missing, this is also the time to buy it.
-Be careful to not exceed the weight limit imposed by your airline, otherwise there will be additional charges.
-Read tips for packing from other travellers.
+Don’t exceed the weight limit imposed by your airline or there will be additional charges.
+Read more.

-You might be surprised that not all countries use the same messaging apps that we use.
-Here are the most popular messaging apps by country or region.
-All of them are free.
+You might be surprised that not all countries use the same messaging apps that you’re used to.
+Here are the most popular free messaging apps by country or region:

 • Canada and the US: Facebook Messenger and iMessage